How Do Interest Rates Affect Stock Prices?

 Comparing Risk to Rate of Return

-As you probably already know about risk, safe investments tend to learn lower returns than risky investments.
+As you probably already know about risk, safe investments tend to earn lower returns than risky investments.
 Sure, a penny stock could earn you 100x returns, but it's more likely that you'll lose everything when a risky company goes out of business.

 In a similar fashion, the most boring, most stable, fundamentally risk-free investment in the world—a US Treasury bond—won't pay you much in interest.
 It will be paid back.